lu123456789/MFNet/README.md

 pdf: https://ieeexplore.ieee.org/document/9839297

 ## **Citation**
-Please consider citing the FRNet if it's helpful for your research.
+Please consider citing the MFNet if it's helpful for your research.

 @ARTICLE{9839297,
   author={Lu, Mengxu and Chen, Zhenxue and Liu, Chengyun and Ma, Sile and Cai, Lei and Qin, Hao},